lmucs/chuzr/analyzer/README.md

 All resources for this page are in the `js`, `css`, and `lib` directories.
 The remaining test pages are found in the experimental `directory`.

 _In order for the analyzer to work.
 The API url should be up and running on port 3000.
 Information for this should be on the wiki_

+## Running Mobile iOS Application

+In order to run the mobile iOS application, in the analyzer directory